National Museum of Contemporary Art, Athens: Collections

-Pivotal aspect of the EMST's artistic policy is the enhancement and enrichment of its permanent collections with works from Greek and international artists.
+The most important part of the EMST's artistic policy is enhancement and enrichment of its permanent collections with works from Greek and international artists.
 There are two main axons according to which the collections are structured: a historic one, dating from the second half of the 20th century, and a contemporary one.

-The museum is developing its permanent collections through purchasing works of art as well as soliciting donations.
+The museum is growing its permanent collections through purchasing works of art as well as seeking donations.
 EMST aims at developing, within the next few years, a core collection of works representative of the basic directions of contemporary art.

-Among the most important acquisitions are works by Ilya Kabakov, Stephen Antonakos, Gary Hill, Nan Goldin, Vadim Zakharov, Gillian Wearing, Ann Sofi Siden, Vlassis Caniaris, Nikos Kessanlis, Eleni Mylonas, Dimitris Alithinos, Nikos Navridis, Joel Sanders, Allan Sekula, Costas Tsoclis, George Hadjimichalis, Chryssa, Yiannis Psychopedis, Andreas Angelidakis, Lewis.Tsurumaki.Lewis and Tessera.
+Among the museum's acquisitions are works by Ilya Kabakov, Stephen Antonakos, Gary Hill, Nan Goldin, Vadim Zakharov, Gillian Wearing, Ann Sofi Siden, Vlassis Caniaris, Nikos Kessanlis, Eleni Mylonas, Dimitris Alithinos, Nikos Navridis, Joel Sanders, Allan Sekula, Costas Tsoclis, George Hadjimichalis, Chryssa, Yiannis Psychopedis, Andreas Angelidakis, Lewis.Tsurumaki.Lewis and Tessera.